-I love Bucharest a lot, but when it comes to the gay scene, it's nothing like other European capitals like Amsterdam, Madrid or London!
+I love Bucharest a lot, but when it comes to the gay scene, it's nothing like other European capitals like Amsterdam, Madrid, or London!
 We do have a few queer friendly hangouts to check out.

 “Thor's Hammer” is the main (and only) gay bar in Bucharest.
 It has some of the best drag shows as well as a cool outdoor terrace to hang out in the summer months.
 I personally prefer “Control”, which is a gay friendly bar also in the Old Town.
-It's not officially a “gay bar”, but it always attracts a large LGBTQ crowd and definitely a place I feel safe kissing and dancing with another guy without judgement.
+It's not officially a “gay bar”, but it always attracts a large LGBTQ crowd and definitely a place I feel safe kissing and dancing with another guy without judgment.
 Tuesday nights here are the most popular when they have their Half Price Drinks evening.

 Other gay friendly bars I love in Bucharest, which are gay friendly are “Apollo 111” and “Linea/Closer to the Moon” rooftop bar.

 In terms of dancing venues, “Q Club” is the main (and only) gay club in Bucharest, which gets super busy at weekends.
 Another gay friendly mixed club worth checking out in Bucharest is the “Gaia Boutique Club”, which is popular with the queer fashionista crowd.
 For more, I recommend your comprehensive blog post exploring the gay scene of Bucharest!